 Healthy child record specification – this document specifies the format of an electronic care record supporting the Healthy Child Programme, including the clinical headings and sub headings which provide the standardised structure for a record.

 Healthy child events specification - (created by NHS Digital) this document gives detailed content for the events, including values and business rules used to support the creation of the FHIR Events Catalogue.

 This guidance sets out issues identified during the project which relate to implementation of the headings.
 This is an interim version, with further information about detailed implementation guidance relating to headings to follow.

 Technical specifications to allow the events to be exchanged as an electronic message.
 These are available currently on GitHub and will be updated as the development cycle continues.

 Endorsements and support

-Clinical leadership was provided by the Royal College of Paediatrics and Child Health (RCPCH) and the Royal College of General Practitioners (RCGP), and the work was conducted in partnership with the Royal College of Physicians (RCP) Health Informatics Unit (HIU).
+Clinical leadership was provided by the Royal College of Paediatrics and Child Health (RCPCH) and the Royal College of General Practitioners (RCGP).
+Work was conducted in partnership with the Royal College of Physicians (RCP) Health Informatics Unit (HIU).

-All of these published documents are a final draft, while they are being endorsed by relevant professional bodies.
+All of the published documents are currently in final draft and are awaiting endorsement by relevant professional bodies.